Vesalius Program (MS) and Vesalius Module (PhD)

 The Department of Anatomy and Neurobiology at Boston University School of Medicine is renowned for its excellence in biomedical teaching and its rigorous research programs.
-The nationally recognized Vesalius Program is a one-of-a-kind degree program that creates world-class educators by applying principles of neurobiology to education.
+Our Masters in Science degree, also called the Vesalius program, is a nationally recognized program in which students are trained in both the biomedical sciences and in the principles of teaching in the biomedical sciences.
 We have produced a short video to provide an overview of the program.

 Graduates represent the next generation of educators who are not only skilled teachers and professors but have a thorough understanding of the application of neurological principles to education.